-- ◆ During this phase, tangible capital was accumulated in the non-agricultural sector and surplus labour was moved from the agricultural sector to the non-agricultural sector as complementary tangible capital became available.
-A relatively high domestic savings rate was critically needed, unless it was supplemented by foreign aid. - ◆ The tangible capital-labour ratio in the non-agricultural sector remained more or less constant in real terms during this phase. - ♦ However, this surplus labour was exhausted in the 1970s.
+It is important to remember that the principal source of economic growth during this phase is not the surplus labour itself, but the accumulation of tangible capital in the non-agricultural sector, which made it possible for the non-agricultural sector to employ the surplus labour productively and profitably at the constant institutional real wage.
+During this phase, tangible capital was accumulated in the non-agricultural sector and surplus labour moved from the agricultural sector to the non-agricultural sector as the complementary tangible capital became available.
+A relatively high domestic savings rate was critically needed in this phase, unless it was supplemented by foreign aid, foreign investment, or foreign loan.
+U.S. aid was an important factor during this period.
+The tangible capital-labour ratio in the non-agricultural sector remained more or less constant in real terms during this phase.
+However, this surplus labour began to be exhausted in the 1970s.

-Tangible Capital-Driven Growth
+4. Tangible Capital-Driven Growth

-- ◆ This was followed by a phase in which the tangible capitallabour ratio in the non-agricultural sector began to rise.
-The growth in tangible capital was therefore also the principal source of growth of the real GDP during this phase. - ◆ This phase continued until the 1980s when the importance of intangible capital was recognised.
-The Hsinchu Science Park was established during this period.
+This was followed by a phase in which the tangible capital-labour ratio in the non-agricultural sector began to rise.
+The growth in tangible capital was therefore also the principal source of growth of the real GDP during this phase.
+This phase continued until the 1980s when the importance of intangible capital was recognised.
+The Hsinchu Science Park was established during this period and attracted many high-technology firms to establish themselves there.